 - Internet and Campus Network Acceptable Use: The College has an extensive policy for appropriate use of the Internet.
 Users of the College computers acknowledge the policy whenever they sign on.
 Students may not use the College’s access to the Internet for access to sexually explicit material or for downloading music.
-Email accounts are provided for student use; however, no right of privacy exists for use of email.
-(Reference Policy 1003)
+Email accounts are provided for student use; however, no right of privacy exists for use of email. (please reference Policy 1003)

 - Plagiarism: The intentional theft or unacknowledged use of another’s words or ideas.
 Plagiarism includes, but is not limited to paraphrasing or summarizing another’s words or works without proper acknowledgement; using direct quotes of material without proper acknowledgement; or purchasing or using a paper or presentation written or produced by another.
 If a student is uncertain about what constitutes plagiarism, he or she should discuss this with the class instructor.

 - Possession of Weapons: Students may not have a weapon of any kind, including a knife, stun gun, or any firearm in their possession on campus or at any College-affiliated activities or events except handguns as allowed by NC GS §14-269.4.
 Handguns are permitted under these circumstances:

 - The person has a concealed handgun permit that is lawfully issued.